With the table of times gone by,

 The cuisine of the Grand Siècle became more technical , innovative methods emerged.

-Meats and fish are no longer softened, sugar is no longer used in abundance, but preferred for baking.
-Lean sauces are gradually disappearing, and mustard is the last survivor.
-The fatty, voluptuous and tasty sauces take their place, composed of butter, eggs, cream which mix with refinement with the delicacy of the new flavors of fresh herbs.
+Meats and fish are no longer sweetened, sugar is no longer used in abundance, but is preferred for baking.
+Lean sauces gradually disappear, with mustard being the last survivor.
+Fatty, voluptuous, and flavorful sauces take their place, composed of butter, eggs, and cream that blend with refinement with the delicacy of the new flavors of fresh herbs.

-Emulsified sauces are perfect accompaniments to fish (pike, etc.).
-It was at this time that Hollandaise sauce was created, whose name is a tribute to the French victory in the Dutch War (1672-1678).
+Emulsified sauces are perfect accompaniments for fish (pike, etc.).
+This is when hollandaise sauce was created, whose name is a tribute to the French victory in the Dutch War (1672-1678).

 Another great innovation of this time was the practice of deglazing roasted meats in closed containers, giving rise to the “grand nourishing broth”.
 This broth is generally composed of beef, veal, mutton, their offal, various poultry and bacon, to which a “packet”, in other words a bouquet garni, is commonly added.